orbforge/orb-docs/docs/getting-started/orb-quickstart.md

 ## Link the Orb Sensor to Your Account

-In the Orb app, tap the three dots near the Orb sensor name, select "Link this Orb to my account".
-If you see "Remove this Orb from account", it means the sensor is already linked.
+In the Orb app, tap the three dots near the Orb sensor name, and select "Link this Orb to my account."
+If you see "Remove this Orb from account," it means the sensor is already linked.

 <div style="margin-left: 2em;">
   <img src="../../images/orb-app/link-account.png" alt="Link Orb" width="30%" style="display: inline-block; margin-right: 2%;">